 5th grade focuses on hunger and supports our long-standing relationship with the North Texas Food Bank.
 Students volunteer 35 hours per year.

 As students reach 7th grade their experience becomes more sophisticated; their class trip is a unique experience on Catalina Island off the south coast of California.
 The Catalina Environmental Leadership Program (CELP) educates the students on sustainability.
-Upon their return from CELP, students take on the role as stewards of the Nausler Garden at the Midway campus.
+Upon their return from CELP, students serve the Dallas Arboretum and take on the role as stewards of our school environment.

 Students in the 8th grade focus on the elderly with visits to the Highland Springs Community.
 Likewise, as they round out their Middle School experience at Parish, they embark on their class trip to Washington, DC, a long-standing Parish tradition, to not only learn more about our nation's capital, but to but to honor those who have served our country, further demonstrating living a life of Integrity.